Can Apple Pages Finally Replace Microsoft Word For Mac?

 Working with images is one area where Pages really shines.
 There is so much more control over images compared to Word.

-You can scan a document using an iPad app and then drop your photo or scan it into a document.
+You can scan an image and then drop your photo or scan it into a document.

 Equally as easy, you can add an existing image from your hard drive.